CRS-RESEARCH/CRS-Visual-Dataset/README.md

 ## Usage

 To download the dataset visit [the CVD's Kaggle page](https://www.kaggle.com/datasets/crsresearch/crs-visual-dataset-2).Citation information will be added soon.
-We patriciate your time and patience.
+We appreciate your time and patience.

 ## License